Nurse Assistant Program Admission

 CNA REGISTRATION INFORMATION

-Based on the Illinois Department of Public Health (State of Illinois) requirements, students wanting to register for Spring 2017 Nurse Assistant classes must first attend a mandatory orientation session on Monday, December 5, 2016 at 2 p.m. in FOXVLY206 (Aurora Fox Valley Campus) or Tuesday, December 6, 2016 at 5:00 p.m. in PC215 (Plano Campus) or Wednesday, December 7, 2016 at 5:00 p.m. in DWN160A (Aurora Downtown Campus).
+Based on the Illinois Department of Public Health (State of Illinois) requirements, students wanting to register for Summer 2017 Nurse Assistant classes must first attend a mandatory orientation session on Monday, April 17, 2017 at 2 p.m. in FOXVLY206 (Aurora Fox Valley Campus) or Tuesday, April 18, 2017 at 5:00 p.m. in PC215 (Plano Campus) or Wednesday, April 19, 2017 at 5:00 p.m. in DWN160A (Aurora Downtown Campus).
 Participants need to bring student ID X# and social security number to orientation session.
 Students who are away at college must contact the Dean for Health Professions and Public service at (630) 870-3904 by April 17 to make orientation and fingerprint arrangements.

 Further registration information will be available at these orientation sessions.